tranhuuphucuong/a_maze_ing/README.md

 ### Other OS

-You can all the install constructions in [Gosu's documentation](https://github.com/gosu/gosu/wiki) on Github to install Gosu completely
+You can find all install constructions in [Gosu's documentation](https://github.com/gosu/gosu/wiki) on Github to install Gosu completely

 ## Installation